“For me, craftmanship and techniques both old and new, function as the main catalyst in my artistic process. (...)

 Biography

-Koen Hauser (the Netherlands, 1972) is a contemporary artist who works across photography, moving image, book making, installation, texts and sculpture.
+Koen Hauser (the Netherlands, 1972) engages in an artistic practice that spans across photography, moving image, book making, installation, texts and sculpture.

 He finished his masters of science in social psychology (1996, Leiden University), later followed by studying photography at the Royal Academy of Art and the Gerrit Rietveld Academy (2002).

-Until 2018 he worked both on autonomous art projects and editorial and commercial photography.
+Until 2019 he worked both on autonomous art projects as well as editorial and commercial photography.
 Since then he focuses completely on his artistic practice.

 He frequently collaborated with different cultural institutes, museums and archives such as the National Archive, kunstmuseum Den Haag and the Rijksmuseum.
-In this, he uses or references objects and stories from their collections.
+In this, he applied or referred to objects and stories from their collections.
 For instance in working with the Spaarnestad photo archive – housing over 13 million press images – and in collaboration with Bart de Baets he created his acclaimed book de Luister van het Land, which was nominated ‘Best designed book’ in the Netherlands.

 As an art teacher he worked at the Gerrit Rietveld Academy and the Willem de Kooning Academy.
 Since 2019 he teaches at The Royal Academy of Art (KABK), The Hague.